This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Quick and Easy: Ready in about 20 minutes with simple ingredients.
+• Quick to Make: Ready in about 20 minutes using basic pantry ingredients.

-• Scales Well: Double the recipe to serve two or more.
+• Easy to Scale: Double the ingredients to make fried rice for two or more.

 joanie's signature.